What is an ATS and how to beat it (2026 guide)

 You spent an hour tailoring your resume, wrote a thoughtful cover letter, and hit submit.
 Two days later, an automated rejection email lands in your inbox.
 No human ever read your application.

 This is the reality of modern job searching.
-Over 97% of Fortune 500 companies use Applicant Tracking Systems to filter candidates before a recruiter sees a single resume.
+Nearly all Fortune 500 companies use Applicant Tracking Systems to filter candidates before a recruiter sees a single resume.
 Understanding how these systems work is no longer optional.
 It's a core job search skill.

 What Is an ATS?